-Again we see the provision of God for those he had set apart.
-We also see where he is building sharing into the fellowship of the priests.
+Again we see the provision of God for those He had set apart.
+We also see where He is making sharing a part of the fellowship of the priests.

 2) Ceremonial purity was required before one could eat the meat of the sacrifices.
 A clean heart is a prerequisite for fellowship with a holy God.

 3) Give God what belongs to him (blood, fat and the offerings that He requests).
 But do so knowing that God asks us for things not because He wants nor needs anything from us.
 Everything on earth including us belongs to Him.

 He asks for our sacrifices to test the condition of our hearts.

 As with the grain offering in chapter 6, the trespass and peace offerings belong to the priest who offered the sacrifice on the altar.
 And we’re immediately at that place of grace.
 God continues to provide for His priests.

 They may not be landowners but they never had to worry about where their next meal was coming from.
 And now on top of all those other offerings, they got the breast and thigh of the heave offering as well.
 Isn’t that just like God?
 He gives immeasurably more than all we could ask or imagine.